lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 the module of the task it points to.
 It could have been anything, but the name was suitably descriptive, so it was a good choice.

-If run, this `Pipeline` would execute `CharacterizeImageTask` processing the datasets declared in that task, and write the declared outputs.
+If run, this `Pipeline` would execute `~lsst.pipe.tasks.characterizeImage.CharacterizeImageTask` processing the datasets declared in that task, and write the declared outputs.

 Having a pipeline to run a single `PipelineTask` does not seem very useful.